simongt/spell-checker/README.md

 ```

 ## Extracting object keys

+Skills required:
+- Iterating over an object
+- Checking for substrings

 We get information from an API which comes back in a curious format about ingredients from a recipe.